Start Speaking Right Away With Pimsleur

 Table of Contents

-I love reviewing language learning apps.
-In fact, that’s the whole reason I started Langoly!
-Having tried over 50 different apps, I wanted to take a closer look at Pimsleur to see if it’s really worth all the hype (in case you’re wondering: I think it is).
+I love reviewing language learning apps, and that’s what Langoly is all about!
+Having tried over 50 different apps, I wanted to take a closer look at Pimsleur to see if it’s worth all the hype (in case you’re wondering: I think it is).

 In this Pimsleur review, I’ll show you everything you need to know about the app.
 From its features and pricing to Pimsleur alternatives and frequently asked questions, I try to cover everything.
 I hope you’ll be able to decide if Pimsleur is worth a try after reading this review.
 Now, let’s get to it!